OpenNTI/nti.docs.platform.enduser/releases/2019releases.rst

 Add SCORM Packages as a Lesson Activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SCORM packages can now be added as a single content piece within a lesson.
 Other lesson content can be built around it, contextualizing the SCORM content within a larger offering.
 SCORM content can be required and count toward course completion.
-SCORM defines what counts as completion, and NextThought will display if the learner has met the requirements for completion or not.
+The SCORM package defines what counts as completion, and NextThought will display if the learner has met the requirements for completion or not.

 **To add SCORM packages/content to a lesson:**